-- 6. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 7.
-All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 8.
-Students must be sitting in classes by the third regularly scheduled class of the term. - 9.
+- 5. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 6.
+All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 7.
+Students must be sitting in classes by the third regularly scheduled class of the term. - 8.
 Applications for credit for prior learning should be submitted prior to the start date but cannot be submitted later than the first day of the course for which the student is requesting credit.
 For students using veteran benefits, all transcripts must be submitted and evaluated no later than two terms or modules after the student starts.
 This may require testing by examination to determine credit for previous education, training, or work experience.
 Training received at foreign educational institutions may need to be evaluated for U.S. equivalency by an approved evaluating agency.
 An official transcript translated into English by an appropriate outside agency, along with an explanation of the grading scale and course descriptions, should be submitted.

-- 10. Students must be able to speak, read, and write English fluently as all courses are taught in English. - 11.
-Students must make satisfactory financial arrangements or complete the financial aid process and submit all of the required documentation. - 12.
-Certain externship sites require documentation of required health examinations, pathology tests, and immunizations for the Medical Assistant and Pharmacy Technician programs.
-Such documentation must be submitted prior to the first day of externship. - 13.
-If a national criminal background check reveals that a prospective student has a felony conviction or is listed as a registered sex offender, that student, as a result, will not be allowed to start or remain in classes or transfer to a different program. - 14.
-Students are informed in the Pharmacy Technician program about the appropriate agencies' current requirements for licensure.
-The students ultimately are responsible for knowing their criminal background and understanding its impact on their future employment, licensing or registration, and opportunities for externship/clinical placement prior to enrolling in the Pharmacy Technician program. - 15.
-Many externship/practicum, clinical, and fieldwork sites require drug/chemical substance testing and background checks.
-It is the student's responsibility to comply with the requirements of his or her specific externship/practicum, clinical, or fieldwork site.
-Students who have prior felony convictions or serious misdemeanors may not be able to complete the externship/practicum, clinical or fieldwork portion of the program, which is a requirement for graduation from most allied health programs. - 16.
+- 9. Students must be able to speak, read, and write English fluently as all courses are taught in English. - 10.
+Students must make satisfactory financial arrangements or complete the financial aid process and submit all of the required documentation. - 11.
+Documentation of required health examinations, pathology tests, and immunizations will be required for certain programs.
+In certain programs, this documentation must be submitted prior to clinical/externship rotations. - 12.
+If a national criminal background check reveals that a prospective student has a felony conviction or is listed as a registered sex offender, that student, as a result, will not be allowed to start or remain in classes or transfer to a different program. - 13.
+Students may be required to undergo criminal background checks before being placed in an externship/practicum, clinical or fieldwork rotation or take professional licensing, certification, or registration exams.
+Students are responsible for inquiring with the appropriate agencies about current requirements prior to enrolling in the program of their choice.
+Students who have prior felony convictions or serious misdemeanors may not be able to complete the externship/practicum, clinical or fieldwork portion of the program, which is a requirement for graduation from the program.
+Additionally, students who have prior felony convictions or serious misdemeanors may be denied the opportunity to take professional licensing, certification, or registration exams, or may be denied a license or certification to practice in some states even if the exam is taken and successfully completed. - 14.
+Some programs require students to pass a drug/chemical substance test that must be completed prior to the start date. - 15.
+Many externship/practicum, clinical, and fieldwork sites require drug/chemical substance testing.
+It is the student's responsibility to comply with the requirements of his or her specific externship/practicum, clinical, or fieldwork site. - 16.
 Once a start class is full, all remaining qualified prospective students may be placed on a waiting list for future start dates. - 17.
-Results of a satisfactory national criminal background check must be received for the Pharmacy Technician program. - 18.
-Students with special needs should refer to the Students Seeking Reasonable Accommodations section of the catalog.
+Results of a satisfactory national criminal background check must be received for the program below.
+Other programs may require fingerprints as part of the background check.
+The cost of this fingerprinting may be the responsibility of the prospective student.
+Please see the Certifications, State Board, and National Board Exams section of this catalog.
+For more information concerning fingerprinting locations by state and associated costs, please visit the following: http://myfbireport.com/locations/locationMap.php.